hypothesis/bouncer/README.rst

   We recommend ``export STATSD_PREFIX=bouncer`` so that all bouncer's metrics will start with ``bouncer``.

-STATSD_MAXUDPSIZE
-  The maximum packet size that statsd will use (default: 512)

 VIA_BASE_URL
   The base URL of the Via service that bouncer will redirect users to if they don't have the Hypothesis Chrome extension installed